 Emirati Breakfast

-Traditional Emirati breakfast foods include Balaleet (sweet vermicelli sprinkled with saffron and cardamom), Chbaab (thin Emirati pancakes), and Chebab (a fatter form of pancakes).
-It is frequently served with Khaleeji tea, a sweetened cardamom-infused tea.
+Traditional Emirati breakfast foods include Balaleet (sweet vermicelli sprinkled with saffron and cardamom).
+There is also Chbaab (thin Emirati pancakes), and Chebab (a fatter form of pancakes).
+This is frequently then served with Khaleeji tea, a sweetened cardamom-infused tea.

 Global Cuisine